Four Ways to be a more Sustainable Rider

 Sustainability is more than just a trendy buzzword.
 It has become a topic of considerable importance globally and has impacted the equestrian world.
 In 2017, FEI made it clear that they were working towards a more green future and prioritizing initiatives that will help equestrian riding be safer and cleaner for the environment.
-As FEI Secretary General Sabrina Ibáñez said: “Equestrian sport is one of the most interested in conserving the environment because we are a truly global, Olympic and Paralympic sport that is in constant contact with our outstanding ambassador of nature – the horse”
+As FEI Secretary General Sabrina Ibáñez said: “Equestrian sport is one of the most interested in conserving the environment because we are a truly global, Olympic and Paralympic sport that is in constant contact with our outstanding ambassador of nature – the horse”.
+Read Four Ways to be a more Sustainable Rider.

-While we reflect on how we can minimize harm to our planet, here are several tips to become an eco-conscious rider.
+Let’s reflect on how we can minimize harm to our planet.
+Here are several tips to become an eco-conscious rider.
 After all, the actions we take in our daily lives add up to real change.

 The Whole Package